spiral-modules/app-1.0/readme.md

 class HomeController extends Controller extends SingletonInterface {
     //Now DI will automatically link this class as singleton and return
-    //same instance on every injection - I want to be a Singleton constant. const SINGLETON = self::class;
+    //same instance on every injection - "I want to be a Singleton" constant. const SINGLETON = self::class;

     /**